VET Program Approval and Maintenance Procedure

 D. Approved documentation to be loaded into the University’s approved records management system.
 TAFE Compliance

-E. Update Student Management System Registrar Services
+E. Update Student Management System Student and Registrar Services

-1. Refer to qualification documentation in the University’s approved records management system, upload program and unit data into Student Management System
+1. Refer to qualification documentation in the University’s approved records management system.
+Upload program and unit data into Student Management System.

 L: VET Loans Scheme